alice-i-cecile/rfcs/rfcs/72-bevy-bounties.md

       2. Donated to the Bevy legal organization
       3. Put towards another bounty
       4. Donated to a charity of their choice
+   3. How the funds are split is private information.
+However, the Bevy legal org may publish aggregated information about the choices made.
+   4. If the team cannot come to an agreement on how the funds are distributed, they will be distributed evenly, with each team member able to decide independently what they want to do with their share.
+   5. If we cannot contact the bounty team to determine how to pay them (after a good faith effort), the funds shall go to the Bevy legal org.
+      1. If Bevy leadership is contacted within a year of the bounty's completion, we will retroactively distribute the earned funds to the bounty team.
-   3. No matter who performs or completes the work in the bounty, the team that won the bid for the bounty will receive the payout.
+   6. No matter who performs or completes the work in the bounty, the team that won the bid for the bounty will receive the payout.
 They may but are not required to voluntarily choose to expand their team and share the payout with other contributors who completed the work.
 8. Bounties may be **amended** by mutual consent.
    1. Only work that is not yet complete may be amended.
 Completed milestones may not be modified.
    2. While amendments may be major, they should reflect the original spirit of the bounty to be respectful of the wishes of other funders.